bahrus/trans-render/README.md

   -  If the first element of the tuple itself is an array, then the array represents a declarative loop associated with those items.
      - The acronym to remember for a loop array is "ATRIUMS".
      - First element of the tuple is the **a**rray of items to loop over.
-     - Second element is the **t**emplate reference that should be repeated.
+     - Second element is either:
+       -  A **t**emplate reference that should be repeated, or
+       -  A function that returns a string, used to generate a (custom element) with the name of the string [TODO]
      - Third optional parameter is an optional **r**ange of indexes from the item array to render
      - Fourth optional parameter is the **i**nit transform for each item, which recursively uses the transform syntax described here.
      - Fifth optional parameter is the **u**pdate transform for each item.